Ruminant Feed Ban

 The Ruminant Feed Ban, and its enforcement, serves to ensure that if the BSE disease agent were ever introduced to Australia it would not be able to be amplified and establish a cycle of infection.

-The principal rationale for the Ruminant Feed Ban is the protection of public and animal health, and the interests of trade.
-Continued access to export markets for beef and a range of related livestock products depends upon the continued implementation of a wide range of activities to ensure that recognition of free status is maintained.
-Many of these activities, including the Ruminant Feed Ban, are based on the requirements and recommendations of international bodies such as OIE and WHO.
+Continued access to export markets for beef and a range of related livestock products depends upon the continued implementation of a wide range of activities to ensure that recognition of BSE free status is maintained.
+Many of these activities, including the Ruminant Feed Ban, are based on the requirements and recommendations of international bodies such as the World Organisation for Animal Health and World Health Organisation.

 What are the responsibilities of manufacturers, suppliers and sellers of stock food?

-"This product contains restricted animal material - DO NOT FEED TO CATTLE, SHEEP, GOATS, DEER OR OTHER RUMINANTS".
+This product contains restricted animal material - DO NOT FEED TO CATTLE, SHEEP, GOATS, DEER OR OTHER RUMINANTS.

-Manufactured stockfoods that do not contain Restricted Animal Material must be labelled:
+Manufactured stock foods that do not contain Restricted Animal Material must be labelled:

-"This product does not contain Restricted Animal Material".
+This product does not contain Restricted Animal Material.

 What are the responsibilities of end users of stock food?